 Students will be able to collect a copy of their results, in person, between 10am and midday on results day.
 Any results which have not been collected at that time will be put in the first-class post to the home address so please ensure you advise the school of any change of address after your exams.

-If you want results collected by somebody different, or if you want them posted to a different address, please complete the form given out with your exam timetable and return it to Mrs L Heddon, Examinations Officer, Jarrow School.
+If you want results collected by somebody different, or if you want them posted to a different address, please complete the form given out with your exam timetable and return it to our Examinations Officer.
 Results will not be given to any other person without this written consent and cannot be given over the phone.
 A PDF version of the form is available here.

 Other exam series results will be issued in school time as they are received.